Table of Contents[Hide][Show]

 - Galveston Island Trolley

-If a Caribbean cruise is on the to do list, Galveston offers several lines and it’s driveable from Houston.
+If a Caribbean cruise is on the to do list, consider taking a cruise out of Galveston.
+An easy drive from the greater Houston area, the port of Galveston boasts several cruise lines.
 While in town, spend some time exploring and sampling some seafood.
 This Texan coastal city offers historic Victorian streets for shopping and sandy beaches for sun bathing.
 Here’s the top things to do in Galveston before a cruise or on a weekend getaway from a Houston native.

 Disclosure: TravelingMom posts may contain affiliate links.

-Whether you’re cruising out of Galveston or simply looking for things to do in Galveston for a weekend getaway, here are some tips to get you started on exploring and experiencing Galveston Texas.
+Whether you plan to cruise out of Galveston or are simply looking for things to do in Galveston for a weekend getaway, here are some tips to get you started on exploring and experiencing Galveston Texas.

 Who Sails Out of Galveston